yulong112/DFSG/README.md

 # DFSG

-A novel deep fusion paradigm for multi-scale superpixel graphs (DFSG) has been accepted by IEEE Transactions on Image Processing.
+Multi-scale Meets Active Learning: A novel deep fusion paradigm for multi-scale superpixel graphs (DFSG) has been accepted by IEEE Transactions on Image Processing.

 ---